This article pertains to NAV 2013 and higher

-With prior versions of Dynamics NAV, Jet Professional and Jet Express communicated to the NAV database through C-Front (part of the NAV installation)
+With prior versions of Dynamics NAV, the Jet Excel add-in communicated to the NAV database through C-Front (part of the NAV installation)

 With the introduction of NAV 2013, Microsoft eliminated the C-Front connection and instead introduced Web Services as a communication connection.